Understanding jaw strain in infants: A guide for parents

 Birth and the jaw

 One of the many things I consider when assessing an unsettled newborn is the possibility of jaw strain.
 Your baby may have experienced birth strain from the forceful pressures during the birth process, or even the position they were confined to in the womb.
 Another cause could be irritation or impingement of the nerve supply to their temporomandibular joint (TMJ).
-Yes, that's the joint that helps them open up wide to feed.
+That's the joint that helps them open up wide to feed.

 Signs of TMJ dysfunction in infants